The-OpenROAD-Project/OpenROAD/src/rmp/README.md

 ## Example scripts

-Example scripts on running Restructure for a sample design of `gcd` as follows:
+Example scripts on running `rmp` for a sample design of `gcd` as follows:

 ```tcl
 ./test/gcd_restructure.tcl